 At the end of World War II Germany was reduced to ashes.
 Cities lay in ruins and there was little hope for a better future.
 Duke Friedrich of Schleswig-Holstein, however, had a vision for a better future.
 Together with his friend, the reform pedagogue, Kurt Hahn, he realised this vision and, in 1949, founded the private boarding school, Louisenlund.
 His dream of an institution, in Schleswig-Holstein, which would provide a holistic and future orientated education remains at the centre of Louisenlund’s vision today.
 His successors, Duke Peter, Prince Christoph and Princess Ingeborg of Schleswig-Holstein remain true to this role model.
 The founding family carries on this vision from generation to generation, in close collaboration with a senior management team of modern and experienced educators.

-Since then, the course of time has left its traces and secrets in two and a half centuries: symbolic garden architecture of a Masonic character, the Louisenlund sundial, which actually models the universe, enigmatic foundations of an alchemist's tower and much more - right up to the more recent history of the castle and its listed outbuildings, which have housed one of Germany's most famous boarding schools since 1949.
+Since then, the course of time has left its traces and secrets in two and a half centuries: symbolic Masonic garden architecture, the Louisenlund sundial, which actually models the universe, enigmatic foundations of an alchemist's tower and much more - right up to the more recent history of the castle and its listed outbuildings, which since 1949 have housed one of the best-known boarding schools in Germany.

 The Louisenlund team works passionately and with experience and innovation to give all students the best possible start into the future.